B.S. in PHYSICS (PHYS)

 The department offers two options both leading to a B.S in Physics.

 This option is designed for those who intend to pursue graduate study in physics, or a closely related discipline.
 To this end, students in Option I take a four-hour version of the advanced lab course, an advanced level mathematics course in complex variables, and a computational physics course.
-The four-year plan for an Option I student can be seen by clicking this link: Four-Year Plan 2017 Option I
+The four-year plan for an Option I student can be seen by clicking this link: Four-Year Plan 2018 Option I.pdf

 This option is designed for those who intend to move straight to employment after graduation, or to pursue graduate studies in another technical discipline.
 To this end, students in Option II take a two-hour version of the advanced lab course, do not take the courses in complex variables and computational physics, and instead take an agreed upon coordinated set of courses in other technical disciplines.